New Horizon for Museum

 Following the extensive refurbishment that doubled the size of the Museum we are now in a position to welcome visitors on a regular basis.
-Subject to the restrictions of the Covid-19 emergency our aim is to open for at least two weekend days a month from Easter 2021 until the end of September but this will be dependent upon sufficient volunteers coming forward to act as stewards.
+Our aim is to open for at least two weekend days a month from Easter until the end of September but this will be dependent upon sufficient volunteers coming forward to act as stewards.
 As part of our work these last few months we have provided a refreshment and relaxation area for stewards.
+Ideally we would like a volunteer to undertake the co-ordination of the volunteers.

-In the interim, and subject to the Covid-19 guidelines, we are offering group visits to the Museum in return for a donation to Museum funds.
+In the interim we are offering group visits to the Museum in return for a donation to Museum funds.
 (Minimum £2 per head)

 Help is needed to prepare displays, undertake historical research and produce display material.